MurmurationsNetwork/MurmurationsDocumentation/docs/guides/map.md

 When a [Node](/about/common-terms.html#node) posts a [Profile](/about/common-terms.html#profile) to the [Index](/about/common-terms.html#index) and has geolocation coordinates (i.e., latitude and longitude) included in its profile, it wil be plotted on the map.
 The synchronization between the map and index take place every minute.

+Use the search options and URL parameters explained below to create **custom map views** of geolocated data in Murmurations.

 ## Search Options

 ### Schema